Isn’t asking me to self-identify discriminatory?

 The PDF fileOntario Human Rights Commission guide (PDF) on special programs provides the following example of an initiative designed to address representation and workforce participation that would be based, in part, on good employment equity data:

 Example: A police service recognizes that it does not look like the racially diverse community it serves.
 Most of its higher ranking officers are from non-racialized groups.
 If people from racialized groups (communities facing racism) join the service, they are less likely to be promoted and more likely to quit early on.
 The service relies on recruits to find more experienced officers to mentor them, which helps them move up in the ranks.
 However, people from racialized groups have trouble finding mentors.
 The service creates a special program to help officers from racialized groups take part in formal mentorship opportunities.

 While this situation wouldn’t apply to Ryerson directly, it’s a good example of how an employer might assess their current employment structure and determine plans and strategies to address any barriers.
 Without collecting the data necessary, we can’t know how best to focus our equity efforts.

 Ryerson provides a gateway to career opportunities and can provide individuals from disadvantaged groups improved access to education.
-Most Canadian universities offer scholarships and other awards specifically targeted to women, visible minorities, Aboriginal peoples, persons with disabilities, and/or 2SLGBTQ+ students, as well as other targeted awards.
+Most Canadian universities offer scholarships and other awards specifically targeted to women, Racialized people, Aboriginal Peoples, persons with disabilities, and/or 2SLGBTQ+ students, as well as other targeted awards.

 These scholarships and awards are provided based on data about under-representation in higher education.
 For example, persons with disabilities are under-represented in post-secondary education and specific programs are designed to support participation of persons with disabilities in higher education.